-- 1. Ensure EAN-13, UPC-A, EAN-8 or UPC-E bar codes are used on any product that might be sold at a retail point-of-sale. - 2.
-If a traded unit might also be sold at a retail point-of-sale, it must be bar coded with an EAN-13 or UPC-A bar code of at least 150% magnification (equal to an X-dimension of at least 0.495 mm).
+1. Ensure EAN-13, UPC-A, EAN-8 or UPC-E bar codes are used on any product that might be sold at a retail point-of-sale.
+Be aware of GS1 DataBar (Appendix 6) and the future possibilities it may offer you.

+- 2. If a traded unit might also be sold at a retail point-of-sale, it must be bar coded with an EAN-13 or UPC-A bar code of at least 150% magnification (equal to an X-dimension of at least 0.495 mm).
 The actual size chosen will depend on the choice of printing materials being used. - 3.
+GS1 specifications state minimum bar code heights.
+There is no objection to printing over-height bar codes.
+This can be prudent on soft packaging where parts of the barcode may be distorted during handling. - 4.
 Traded units can be bar coded with any of these symbols EAN-13, UPC-A, ITF-14 or GS1-128.
-Short shelf life traded units (those with a shelf life of less than 90 days) will need to be bar coded with an GS1-128 bar code including the best-before or use-by date. - 4.
+Short shelf life traded units (those with a shelf life of less than 90 days) will need to be bar coded with GS1-128 bar code including the best-before or use-by date. - 5.
 Inners may be bar coded with any GS1 bar code or with none, as agreed between you and your trading partners.
-If you do not know your trading partners' preference, assume that bar codes are required. - 5.
+If you do not know your trading partners' preference, assume that bar codes are required. - 6.
 Remember that the light margins of any of the bar codes vary in proportion when you increase or decrease their size.
 Ensure that the light margins you provide at each side of the bar code will be adequate.
-Allowing extra width over and above the stated minimum is good practice to allow for movement during printing. - 6.
+Allowing extra width over and above the stated minimum is good practice to allow for movement during printing. - 7.
 When printing any of the GS1 bar codes on demand, incorporate horizontal check bars that will allow you to see easily whether any print head elements are failing.
-These may be placed above or below the symbol. - 7.
+These may be placed above or below the symbol. - 8.
 Make sure it is not possible to scan any of the bar codes on individual items when they are inside any outer packaging.

-17. Bar code management
+17. Bar code management: using MyGS1

 It is good practice to assign the role of bar code quality manager to a specific individual in the organisation.
 Depending on the type of organisation, retailer or manufacturer, the use of bar codes will differ, which will affect the specific role of the assigned manager.
-However, their primary objective will be the same, to ensure accurate use of GTIN's and good quality bar codes.
-Where appropriate this person should also be responsible for issuing GTIN's and maintaining a register of GTIN's created, including the products to which they have been assigned.
+However, their primary objective will be the same, to ensure accurate use of GTINs and good quality bar codes.
+Where appropriate this person should also be responsible for issuing GTINs and maintaining a register of GTINs created, including the products to which they have been assigned.